mark-watson/hy-lisp-python-book/manuscript/kgcreator.md

 ## Wrap-up

 In the field of Artificial Intelligence there are two topics that get me the most excited and I have been fortunate to be paid to work on both: Deep Learning and Knowledge Graphs.
-Here we have just touched the surface for creating data for Knowledge Graphs but I hope that between this chapter and the material on RDF in the chapter **Datastores** that you have enough information and experience playing with the examples to get started prototyping a Knowledge Graph in your organizartion.
+Here we have just touched the surface for creating data for Knowledge Graphs but I hope that between this chapter and the material on RDF in the chapter **Datastores** that you have enough information and experience playing with the examples to get started prototyping a Knowledge Graph in your organization.
 My advice is to "start small" by picking a problem that your organization has that can be solved by not moving data around, but rather, by creating a custom Knowledge Graph for metadata for existing information in your organization.